scorego/spark_notes/Spark源码阅读笔记/04 SparkContext/02 SparkEnv.md

     // 度量系统
     val metricsSystem = if (isDriver) {
-        // Don't start metrics system right now for Driver.
-        // We need to wait for the task scheduler to give us an app ID.
-        // Then we can start the metrics system.
         MetricsSystem.createMetricsSystem(MetricsSystemInstances.DRIVER, conf, securityManager)
     } else {
-        // We need to set the executor ID before the MetricsSystem is created because sources and
-        // sinks specified in the metrics configuration file will want to incorporate this executor's
-        // ID into the metrics they report. conf.set(EXECUTOR_ID, executorId)
+        conf.set(EXECUTOR_ID, executorId)
         val ms = MetricsSystem.createMetricsSystem(MetricsSystemInstances.EXECUTOR, conf,
                                                    securityManager)